burakdogangazi/New-folder--2-/README.md

-# IDS Web System - Dual Model Network Attack Detection
+# IDS Web System - Burak Doğan - Dual Model Network Attack Detection

 A Flask web application that implements a dual-model machine learning system for network intrusion detection with confidence-based routing and enterprise integration capabilities.